weygoldt/gp-chirpdetector/README.md

 git checkout -b <new branch>
 ```

-- remerging with master branch
+- Re-merging with master branch
+1) get current version of master and implement it into branch
 ```shell
 git checkout master
 git pull origin master